upkarlidder/ibmdevelopersf/README.md

 5. Look for the `translate` section.
 Either copy paste the code or simply click on the code to copy in the editor.

 ![IBM Sign up](assets/tjbot-3-translate-insert.jpg)
 6. Remove the username and password from the language_translator object.
-Uncomment the iam_apikey attribute and add `process.env.LANGUAGE_TRANSLATOR_USERNAME`.
+Uncomment the iam_apikey attribute and add `process.env.LANGUAGE_TRANSLATOR_API_KEY`.
 This is what the final code should look like:

 ```
   var tj = new TJBot([], {}, {
     language_translator: {
-      iam_apikey: process.env.LANGUAGE_TRANSLATOR_USERNAME
+      iam_apikey: process.env.LANGUAGE_TRANSLATOR_API_KEY
     }
   });